However, they can pose a significant risk of injury if they are not used properly.

 - Making sure no task at height is carried out when there are adverse weather conditions

-- Making sure equipment is inspected to ensure that it remains safe*.
+- Make sure the equipment is inspected to ensure that it remains safe.

 Want to know more?